neoforged/.github/primers/26.1/index.md

 In addition, methods used to upload `BakedQuad`s to a buffer now take in a `BakedQuadOutput`.
 This has the same parameters as `VertexConsumer#putBulkData`, and was added due to the section renderer uploading to a created `BufferBuilder` for use with the uber buffer.

+## Name Tag Offsets

+`EntityRenderer#submitNameTag` has been renamed to `submitNameDisplay`, now optionally taking in the y offset from the name tag attachment.

 ### Blaze3d Backends

 `CommandEncoder`, `GpuDevice`, and `RenderPassBackend` has been split into the `*Backend` interface, which functions similarly to the previous interface, and the wrapper class, which holds the backend and provides delegate calls, performing any validation necessary.
 The `*Backend` interfaces now explicitly perform the operation without checking whether the operation is valid.